wazuh/wazuh-documentation/source/quickstart.rst

 Requirements
 ------------
-**Check the hardware requirements and the supported operating systems for the Wazuh installation.**
+Check the hardware requirements and the supported operating systems for the Wazuh installation.

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

-- **Memory and CPU**

-  Minimum and recommended memory and CPU configurations:
+- **Memory and CPU**: Minimum and recommended memory and CPU configurations.

   +-------------------------+-------------------------------+
   |  Minimum                |   Recommended                 |